Implementing a New Engine¶

 Figure out how to integrate PLUMED¶

-The base engine is given a PlumedInputHandler
+The base engine is given a PlumedInputHandler that handles moving the plumed

 file around.
 You can write a unique plumed file for the trajectory by calling

-with the desired location and output file name.
+write_plumed() with the desired location and output file name.

 The simulation then needs to be told to use this file.
-In GROMACS, this is just the -plumed
+In GROMACS, this is just the -plumed flag added to the command

-file has to be modified before being written.
+list, while in CP2K, the .inp file has to be modified before being written.

-After the simulation is complete, PlumedOutputHandler
+After the simulation is complete, PlumedOutputHandler can be used to determine

 which basin was committed to.

-Run a simulation with _launch_traj()
+Run a simulation with _launch_traj()¶

 With all the above figured out, this should be just slight modifications of existing implementations.
 Essentially